WardCunningham/Txtzyme/README.markdown

 - `s` samples analog input from mux channel x, replacing x with the sampled data.

 Input is referenced to vcc and ranges from 0 to 1023.
-Teency mux channels correspond to pins in the order they appear on the edge of the board: F0, F1, F4, F5, F6, F7, B6, B5, B4, D7, D6, D4.
+Teensy mux channels correspond to pins in the order they appear on the edge of the board: F0, F1, F4, F5, F6, F7, B6, B5, B4, D7, D6, D4.
 Any operation of the LED is likely to interfere with using D6 as an analog input.

 Learn More